edgexr/edge-cloud-platform/doc/openapi/README.md

 Openapi 3.0 documentation for user facing (Master Controller) APIs.

+- _mc-openapi.yaml_
-_mc-openapi.yaml_: Full API spec.
+  - Full API spec.
 Use for tooling as it is too big for human readability.

+- _groups/*.yaml_
-_groups/*.yaml_: APIs broken into groups for human readability.
+  - APIs broken into groups for human readability.
 Each yaml file is a separate openapi doc and stands on its own, and thus may have redundant information with the other files.

 All documentation is auto-generated based on the code.
 To regenerate the files, run